kunstmusik/libsyi/README.md

 * pattern\_sequencer.udo - 128 pattern sequencer with 8 sequences per pattern,
   inspired by the Doepfer Schaltwerk; contains additional utility opcodes for creating and manipulating patterns and sequences
+* shimmer\_reverb.udo - stereo effect with reverb and spectrally processed pitch-shifted feedback

+## Deprecated

+These have been converted to C and added to core Csound.
+These files are left here if anyone is interested to study the user-defined code versions.

+* k35.udo - low-pass and high-pass filters based on Korg 35 module
+  (found in MS-10 and MS-20)
+* zdf\_svf.udo - Zero Delay State Variable Filter
+* zdf.udo - Zero Delay Feedback Filters (zdf\_1pole...)